clutch-protocol/clutch-hub-api/README.md

     ```bash
     cd clutch-hub-api
     ```
-3. Install dependencies:
+3. Build the project:
     ```bash
-    npm install
+    cargo build --release
     ```

 ## Usage
-1. Start the development server:
+1. Start the API server:
     ```bash
-    npm run dev
+    cargo run
     ```
-2. The API will be available at `http://localhost:3000`.
+2. The API will be available at `http://localhost:3000` (or configured port).

 Example API calls:
   - **Register a new user:**